 - Assemble the creative team and produce 6 television spec commercials for multiple professional clients in close collaboration with the School of Advertising; OR

-- Assemble the creative team and produce 3 spec music videos for professional recoding companies and their contract performers.
+- Assemble the creative team and produce 3 spec music videos for professional recording companies and their contract performers.

-- Supervise complex film projects from development through exhibition, ensuring delivery requirements have been met.
+- Supervise complex film projects from development through an exhibition, ensuring delivery requirements have been met.

 - Demonstrate familiarity with negotiating film contracts (for actors, crew, locations, equipment, lodging, transportation, and catering).

-- Demonstrate understanding of the legal aspects of film production, including copyrights, trademarks, music licensing, working with minors, unions, finance and distribution.
+- Demonstrate an understanding of the legal aspects of film production, including copyrights, trademarks, music licensing, working with minors, unions, finance, and distribution.

-- Demonstrate understanding of film marketing including market research, target audience, promotional tie ins and product placement, press kits, and social marketing.
+- Demonstrate an understanding of film marketing including market research, target audience, promotional tie-ins and product placement, press kits, and social marketing.
 Supervise appropriate publicity campaign.